cloudflare/cloudflare-docs/content/firewall/troubleshooting/required-changes-to-enable-url-normalization.md

 ## Why URL normalization is important

 Cloudflare strongly recommends that you enable **Normalize incoming URLs** in **Rules** > **Settings** to strengthen your zone's security posture.
 Not doing so leaves your zone at greater risk of a successful attack.
-Malicious actors could craft the URL in a way that the rules are not accounting for.
+Malicious parties could craft the URL in a way that the rules are not accounting for.

 For example, a firewall rule with an expression such as `http.request.uri.path contains "/login"` could be bypassed if the malicious actor has encoded the `l` character as `%6C`.
 In this scenario, and with URL normalization disabled, traffic would not be matched by the firewall rule.